ELPC Press Release

 The 2,340-mile Mississippi River flows through ten states – Minnesota, Wisconsin, Iowa, Illinois, Missouri, Kentucky, Tennessee, Arkansas, Mississippi, & Louisiana – before emptying into the Gulf of Mexico.
 Along the way, it provides unique wildlife habitat and drinking water for over 18 million people.
 This watershed has stitched together the history of the Midwest, providing vital cultural, recreational, and economic resources from the Native American mound builders to today’s bustling cities, from Mark Twain to the inventors of water skiing.

 Despite its size and importance, the mighty Mississippi River is not immune to threats.
 The river has been neglected, polluted, and mistreated for economic gain for decades, and many of these struggles remain.
-American Rivers just named the Upper Mississippi as the nation’s most endangered river.
+American Rivers named the Upper Mississippi River as the nation’s most endangered river.
 New challenges like invasive species, expanding crude oil infrastructure, and climate change threaten our waterways, but communities are also finding creative new solutions to these problems.
 ELPC is working with our colleagues to clean up old pollution, plan resilient infrastructure, and create jobs in the green economy.
 We know that healthy rivers mean healthy communities and healthy economies.

 Climate change is already warming the Midwest faster than the rest of the nation, exacerbating destructive spring floods, expanding the territory of invasive species, and causing many other impacts.
 ELPC put together a state-of-the-science report assessing climate risks around the region, by local experts.
 We are working to amplify the science and advocate for green infrastructure to build resilient communities.
-We are also working to shift the Midwest to cleaner transportation and energy solutions, for the long-term health and economic strength of our region.
+We are also working to shift the Midwest to cleaner transportation and energy solutions, for the long-term health and economic strength of the region.